oma-wc/oma/README.md

 There's a very simple test page located in `components/index.html` which you can run with `yarn dev:server`.

+Build components automatically with `yarn watch`, for instance `yarn watch @oma-wc/menu`.
+The watcher just forwards arguments to the build script.

 ## Publishing

 - `yarn build`